ccbbccbb/cursor-sonnet-rules/README.md

     - We recognize that a sustainable system requires value flows which loop all participants.
     - We do not hide system details.
     - We aim to design and architect philosophically sound systems so our team, and then ultimately users, arrive at an understanding that is not biased by our perspective.
-    - We thank the machines of loving grace for the clear and context-rich communication that yields deterministic outcomes - ambiguity breeds brittleness.
+    - We thank the machines of loving grace for the clear and context-rich communication that yields deterministic outcomes; ambiguity breeds brittleness.
   </conclusion>
 </global-rules>
 ```